Take full advantage of low-cost and free advertising

 Flyers are the thrifty entrepreneur's dream

-Door hangers remain very effective
+Door hangers remain effective

 Door hangers are widely used by fast food and home delivery and service businesses.
 If you choose this medium, don't scrimp on the stock.
 Make it heavy so it won't blow off door knobs and litter the neighborhood.
 Add a coupon or some other incentive to the hanger—in fact, many businesses use the door hanger itself as a coupon.

-Toll-Free numbers increase calls to businesses
+A toll-free number can increase calls to businesses

-Create your own newsletter
+Create your own email newsletter

 Signs and displays convey your identity

 Signage is a key component of establishing and perpetuating your identity.
-Billboards, blimps, search lights, and skywriting are exotic and expensive; you'd be better served by concentrating on more down-to-earth signs.
+Billboards, blimps, searchlights, and skywriting are exotic and expensive; you'd be better served by concentrating on more down-to-earth signs.
 Matchbooks or boxes with a logo and vital information were always the thrifty solution, but nowadays smoking is on the wane.
 So try something different such as boxes with little toothpicks instead of matches.
-This has been very successful in several markets, particularly with upscale restaurants.
+This has been successful in several markets, particularly with upscale restaurants.
 Key chains, pens and pencils, and calendars are premiums and ad specialties.
 If they are appropriate for your kind of business, they're worth their weight in ad dollars.
 People use them.
 They don't usually end up in drawers or waste baskets.

 Also consider "branding" your vehicles.
 Cars and trucks are great traveling billboards.
 You can readily find a magnetic sign supplier who can fashion a flexible rubberized sign to attach to your company truck or your personal car.
 When not in use for company business, simply remove the sign.
-Employee uniforms are another form of sign.
+Employee uniforms are another form of signage.
 Your logo and identity must carry through all possible aspects of your business.
 T-shirts are great signs that even your customers can wear.

 Point-of-purchase displays trigger sales